Rick799/nxt100/02_coursework/codedamn/03_lessons/Notes-Advanced_HTML_and_CSS/notes_advanced_html_&_css.md

 - Multiplication.
 At least one of the arguments must be a number.

 - Division.
 The right-hand side must be a number.<br><br>

+## Pseudo-classes

+A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element(s).<br> For example, `:hover` can be used to change a button's color when the user's pointer hovers over it.

+/_ Any button over which the user's pointer is hovering _/ button:hover {
+color: blue;
+}

+Pseudo-classes let you apply a style to an element not only in relation to the content of the document tree, but also in relation to external factors like the history of the navigator (:visited, for example), the status of its content (like :checked on certain form elements), or the position of the mouse (like :hover, which lets you know if the mouse is over an element or not).<br><br>

+## Pseudo-elements

+A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element(s).
+For example, ::first-line can be used to change the font of the first line of a paragraph.

+/_ The first line of every `p` element. _/<br>
+p::first-line {<br>
+color: blue;<br>
+text-transform: uppercase;<br>
+}

+As a rule, double colons `(::)` should be used instead of a single colon `(:)`.
+This distinguishes pseudo-classes from pseudo-elements.

+## attr()

+The attr() CSS function is used to retrieve the value of an attribute of the selected element and use it in the stylesheet.
+It can also be used on pseudo-elements, in which case the value of the attribute on the pseudo-element's originating element is returned.

+<strong>syntax</strong>

+a:after {<br>
+content: " (" attr(href) ")";<br>
+}

+## CSS Media Queries

+Media queries are useful when you want to modify your site or app depending on a device's general type (such as print vs. screen) or specific characteristics and parameters (such as screen resolution or browser viewport width).

+Media queries are used for the following:

+<li>To conditionally apply styles with the CSS @media and @import at-rules.</li> <br>

+<li>To target specific media for the `style`, `link`, `source`, and other HTML elements with the media-attribute.</li><br>
+<li>To test and monitor media states using the Window.matchMedia() and MediaQueryList.addListener() JavaScript methods.</li><br>

+<strong>Syntax</strong><br>
+A media query is composed of an optional media type and any number of media feature expressions, which may optionally be combined in various ways using logical operators.
+Media queries are case-insensitive.

+Example<br>
+If the browser window is 600px or smaller, the background color will be lightblue: <br>

+@media only screen and (max-width: 600px) {<br>
+body {<br>
+background-color: lightblue;<br>
+}<br>
+}<br><br>

+## Using CSS animations<br><br>

+CSS animations make it possible to animate transitions from one CSS style configuration to another.
+Animations consist of two components, a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation's style, as well as possible intermediate waypoints.

+Configuring the animation
+To create a CSS animation sequence, you style the element you want to animate with the animation property or its sub-properties.
+This lets you configure the timing, duration, and other details of how the animation sequence should progress.

+The sub-properties of the animation property are:

+<strong>animation-name</strong><br>
+Specifies the name of the @keyframes at-rule describing the animation's keyframes.

+<strong>animation-duration</strong><br>
+Configures the length of time that an animation should take to complete one cycle.

+<strong>animation-timing-function</strong><br>
+Configures the timing of the animation; that is, how the animation transitions through keyframes, by establishing acceleration curves.

+<strong>animation-delay</strong><br>
+Configures the delay between the time the element is loaded and the beginning of the animation sequence.

+<strong>animation-iteration-count</strong><br>
+Configures the number of times the animation should repeat; you can specify infinite to repeat the animation indefinitely.

+The following example binds the "example" animation to the `div` element.
+The animation will last for 4 seconds, and it will gradually change the background-color of the `div` element from "red" to "yellow":<br><br>

+Example<br>
+/_ The animation code _/<br>
+@keyframes example {<br>
+from {<br>
+background-color: red;<br>
+}<br>
+to {
+background-color: yellow;<br>
+}<br>
+}

+/_ The element to apply the animation to _/<br>
+div {<br>
+width: 100px;<br>
+height: 100px;<br>
+background-color: red;<br>
+animation-name: example;<br>
+animation-duration: 4s;<br>
+}